An Aggregation Scheme for Increased Power: Simulations

 \subsubsection{Effect 1}

-Figure~\ref{fig:power_1} shows the power for 1000 replications of the synthetic experiment across three analytical schemes: {PWRD} aggregation, flat weighting, and a mixed effects model specified according to~\eqref{eq:simgen}, but with an independent variable representing the treatment.
-It is immediately apparent that {PWRD} aggregation outperforms the other two methods, especially for medium effect sizes under which we observe a 40-45\% increase in power.
+Figure~\ref{fig:power_1} shows the power from 1000 replications of the synthetic experiment for each effect size across the analytical schemes mentioned above.
+The mixed effects model is specified according to Equation~\ref{eq:simgen}, but with an independent variable representing the treatment.
+It is immediately apparent that {PWRD} aggregation outperforms the standard methods, especially for medium effect sizes under which we observe a 35-50\% increase in power.
 This is unsurprising as {PWRD} aggregation attaches greater importance to student-year observations most likely to have received an effect from the intervention and down-weights the remaining observations.
 Power as observed when the effect is 0 is simply the empirical size of the test; thus the left side of the plot indicates that use of the {PWRD} method did not negatively affect Type I error rates.
+In addition, note that while the step-down Dunnett combination of PWRD aggregation and flat weighting offers less power than PWRD aggregation, it still yields far greater power than the standard methods alone.
+Thus, this method should prove attractive both when the analyst wishes to be protected against a loss of power if the theory of change is incorrect or when the analyst wishes to both test the null hypothesis and estimate the treatment effect using a standard approach.

 It is natural to ask whether the gains in power present in Table \ref{fig:power_1} hold across different levels of correlation of observations within a school.
 To examine this we conducted additional simulations holding the imposed effect constant, but varying the intraclass correlation (ICC).
 We present these results in Figure \ref{fig:power_icc}.